Schematron/awesome-schematron/README.md

  - Nadolu, Octavian. “[Taking Schematron QuickFix To The Next Level.](https://markupuk.org/2019/webhelp/index.html#ar09.html)” In Markup UK 2019 Proceedings, 125–34.
 London, UK, 2019.
- - Sales, Andrew. "[XQS: A Native XQuery Schematron Implementation ](https://markupuk.org/2023/webhelp/index.html#ar11.html)" In Markup UK 2023 Proceedings, 146-56.
-London, UK, 2023.

- - *Add your Schematron book, paper, or presentation here*
+ - *Add your Schematron book, paper, or presentation here, most recent first*

 ## Software

 Implementations of Schematron:

- - [SchXslt](https://github.com/schxslt/schxslt) - An XSLT-based Schematron processor.
+ - [SchXslt](https://codeberg.org/schxslt/schxslt) - An XSLT-based Schematron processor.
+ - [SchXslt2](https://codeberg.org/SchXslt/schxslt2) - A modern XSLT-based ISO Schematron to XSLT 3.0 transpiler
- - [ml-schematron](https://github.com/ndw/ML-Schematron) - A `schematron.xqy` module that will allow you to perform Schematron validation with MarkLogic Server
+ - [ml-schematron](https://github.com/ndw/ML-Schematron) - A `schematron.xqy` module that will allow you to perform Schematron validation with MarkLogic Server.
  - [ph-schematron](https://github.com/phax/ph-schematron) - Java library to validate XML documents according to Schematron rules, using 2 different engines - additionally you can validate Schematron itself.
 Ships with Maven plugins and an Ant task (since 4.3.0).
  - [schematron-basex](https://github.com/Schematron/schematron-basex) - XQuery module to use ISO Schematron in BaseX.
  - [schematron-exist](https://github.com/Schematron/schematron-exist) - XQuery module to use ISO Schematron in eXist.